RusPiRo/ruspiro-gpio/README.md

 # RusPiRo GPIO access abstraction for Raspberry Pi

-This crate provide as simple to use and safe abstraction of the GPIO's available on the Raspberry Pi 3.
+This crate provide a simple to use and safe abstraction of the GPIO peripheral available on the Raspberry Pi 3.
 The GPIO configuration requires access to MMIO registers with a specific memory base address.
 As this might differ between different models the right address is choosen based on the given ``ruspiro_pi3`` feature while compiling.

 ![CI](https://github.com/RusPiRo/ruspiro-gpio/workflows/CI/badge.svg?branch=development)
 [![Latest Version](https://img.shields.io/crates/v/ruspiro-gpio.svg)](https://crates.io/crates/ruspiro-gpio)